angsuman/ludwig/README.md

 Ludwig is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.

+This fork is for tensorflow-gpu.
+The requirements.txt has been modified accordingly.
+The Dockerfile has been modified to work with tensorflow-gpu.

 All you need to provide is a CSV file containing your data, a list of columns to use as inputs, and a list of columns to use as outputs, Ludwig will do the rest.
 Simple commands can be used to train models both locally and in a distributed way, and to use them to predict on new data.